Frequently Asked Questions About Vaccine Reactions

-A: Like any medical product, every vaccine carries risks that can be greater for some than others.
-Some vaccines have side effects and symptoms which occur more often in one vaccine than other vaccines.
 As a consumer vaccine safety advocacy organization, NVIC worked on the National Childhood Vaccine Injury Act of 1986 and was responsible for urging the creation of safety provisions in that historic law.
 This included a centralized vaccine reaction reporting system, the Vaccine Adverse Event Reporting System (VAERS), that is jointly operated by the federal Food and Drug Administration and Centers for Disease Control.

 If your, or your child, experiences serious health problems following vaccination, regressed physically, mentally or emotionally after vaccination or has experienced acute symptoms within hours, days or weeks of vaccination it should be reported to the federal Vaccine Adverse Event Reporting System (VAERS) website, or by calling 1-800-822-7967.
 Your doctor is required by law to report adverse reactions to vaccination within 30 days of vaccination.
 You, a nurse or health department official may also report serious health problems following vaccination to VAERS.

 If there is a question about whether or not brain inflammation or another type of serious reaction is occurring after vaccination, contact the person who administered the vaccine(s) and go to a hospital emergency room immediately.
 The details of the health problems experienced after vaccination should be entered into the permanent medical record and reported to the federal Vaccine Adverse Event Reporting System.
 35